 6. Acadia National Park — Maine

-Go to Maine for the lobster, but stay for Acadia National Park.
-Acadia was the nation's first national park east of the Mississippi.
-Millions of people visit Acadia every year to explore its seven peaks above 1,000 feet, 158 miles of hiking trails, 45 miles of carriage roads with 16 stone bridges, and four lighthouses.
-In 1916, President Wilson announced the creation of Sieur de Monts National Monument.
-He then signed the act establishing Lafayette National Park in 1919, and finally, in 1929, the park's name was changed to the Acadia National Park that we know and love today.
+Come to Maine for the lobster, but stay for Acadia National Park, the first national park established east of the Mississippi.
+Each year, millions of visitors explore its seven peaks over 1,000 feet, 158 miles of hiking trails, 45 miles of carriage roads adorned with 16 stone bridges, and its iconic coastal lighthouses.
+Acadia’s story began in 1916 when President Woodrow Wilson created Sieur de Monts National Monument, followed by the establishment of Lafayette National Park in 1919.
+A decade later, in 1929, it officially became Acadia National Park, the rugged, beloved treasure we know today.

 7. Bryce National Park — Utah